32-Year-Old Outfielder – Detroit Tigers

 There was no outlook written for Nate Schierholtz in 2016.
 Check out the latest news below for more on his current fantasy value.

 Nate Schierholtz Contract Information:

-Signed a minor league contract with the Rangers in February 2015 that includes an invitation to spring training.
+Signed a minor league contract with the Tigers in December of 2015 that includes an invite to spring training.

 To instantly reveal our fantasy analysis of every player – including Nate Schierholtz – simply subscribe now.

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Nate Schierholtz||3-Year Averages||129||441||407||44||92||38||21||3||14||52||5||4||24||89||0||5||5||.226||.274||.396||.670|

 |Career (View All)||799||2,275||2,090||238||529||192||118||22||52||228||30||22||134||408||3||25||23||.253||.302||.405||.707|

 |Apr.
 25||Oak||Did not play.|

 |Apr.
 22||Cle||Did not play.|